adam-p/yesterday-i-learned/random.md

 1. The Chinese consumed 69 times more pork than Canadians in 2015.
 That is roughly twice as much per capita.
 1. [The Arabs brought spinach to the world](https://en.wikipedia.org/wiki/Spinach#Production.2C_marketing.2C_and_storage).
 They also named it "spinach".
 Iran still produces 100kT of it every year.
 1. [Vegetables low in pesticides](https://www.ewg.org/foodnews/list.php) include corn, cabbage, onions, and cauliflower.
 Vegetables high in pesticides include celery, spinach, tomatoes, and cucumbers.
-1. > An unspecified [Cheiracanthium](https://en.wikipedia.org/wiki/Cheiracanthium) species is attracted to the smell of petroleum and has caused problems by weaving webs inside the canister vent of particular models of Mazda vehicles, resulting in blockages and build-up of pressure that could potentially cause fuel leakage from the fuel tank and an increased risk of fire.
-Mazda issued a voluntary recall of Mazda 6 models...
 1. Ride sharing services do not attract families of four (because normal sedans can comfortably fit three passengers, not four).
 1. UDP packets get dropped when ["socket send/receive buffers"](http://jvns.ca/blog/2016/08/24/find-out-where-youre-dropping-packets/) between two computers (e.g. routers, including the two computers) get full.
 You can tweak `sysctl` to configure the size of these buffers, so you can lose more / not lose so much.
-1. [Porsche Spyders](https://vimeo.com/181529995) are capable of learning and problem-solving.
 1. Bars in Ontario may only serve beer after 11am.
 1. New Hamburg is west of Kitchener.
-1. Omega-3 fatty acids can increase the risk of bleeding, enough to be medically advisable.
-1. Fish that are rich in omega-3 fatty acids got them from what they eat.
-Farmed fish do not have any.
 1. Gummy bears, rather than gummy any other animal, were [first invented in Germany](http://www.reddit.com/r/askhistorians/comments/539r6k/_/).
 1. In social situations, [people gauge how drunk they should be based on how drunk there peers are](http://www.reddit.com/r/science/comments/5318ph/_/d7p4bba?context=1000).
 Therefore, all patrons should play the game were if one person is late to the table, everyone should pretend to be hammered when he/she arrives, so he/she will overdrink.
-1. If your car's clearcoat is coming off, just take off both the base and the clearcoat, and repaint the whole thing.
-[No other method, such as clearcoating over broken base coat, is really worth the savings.](https://www.youtube.com/watch?v=tU9JnLoJGGI) Clearcoating over old paint will never come out right.
 1. Parchment is actually animal skin.
 1. You can easily spend a thousand bucks on sushi at [Sushi Yasuda](http://nextshark.com/two-idiots-spend-1100-sushi/), a restaurant in NYC.
 1. Kim Kardashian does not hold the record for the world's shortest marriage.